nounish/autobidder/README.md

 If this contract wins `withdraw()` can be called after the auction is settled and a tip will be sent to the last caller of `bid()`.

+## Deploy

+To deploy your own Bidder call `clone()` on the contract deployed at address `0x9d3496639FBD68A88718425f080dCe178c8Bf2D6` passing in your desired config.

 ## Config

 `t` - address of the ERC721 token at auction